Regions and availability zones¶

 Availability zones networking¶

-In Binero cloud, the floating and directly attached IPs (the public IP-space that provides your infrastructure access to the internet) are local to a single availability zone.
-While assigning a floating IP to an instance located in a different AZ would work, in the event of a complete outage of the first AZ (that hosts the IP) the access to both zones would be disrupted (since your traffic would still need to traverse the first zone).
+While assigning a floating IP to an instance located in a different AZ would work, in case of a complete outage of the first AZ (that hosts the IP) the access to both zones would be disrupted (since your traffic would still need to traverse the first zone).

 The solution to this is to assign a floating IP in both zones (which should only be linked to resources that are located in the same zone) and have a DNS record that could be re-pointed or to use a global load balancer (see below) to send the request to a zone that is currently working.

-This would in turn require you to use more than a single internal subnet as your networking would otherwise send your traffic to the router that has the default route setup (which would be located in one of the AZs).
-More on this in the router segment in this documentation.
+This would in turn require you to use more than a single internal subnet as your networking would otherwise send your traffic to the router that has the default route which would be located in only one availability zone.

 Availability zones and storage¶

-Using Binero clouds various replication options for storage would ensure that data is located in both zones.
 While this is enough to guarantee data integrity in a disaster scenario, if you also want your data available you would need to ensure that you read your data from the same zone that your request your data.

-For instance if you request an S3-object, this could be done from all zones (irrespectively from where you make the request) and would work either way so long as all zones where up - in the event one goes down, if the request is still made towards that zone then it would suddenly fail.
-Binero cloud provides endpoints for S3 in all zones that host S3, make sure to use the correct one.
+For instance if you request an S3 object, this could be done from all zones (irrespectively from where you make the request) and would work either way when all zones where up - in case one goes down, if the request is still made towards that zone then it would suddenly fail.

 When doing database replications between multiple sites, make sure your connection strings from your application servers are made towards a database that is local to the application server making the request.